talmrobinson/EmojiFilter/README.md

-# PokEmoji â¨
+# PokEmoji
 A fun tool for applying an emoji filter to images.
-Initially a random PokÃ©mon sprite has the filter applied but you can drag and drop your own image and watch the filter work its magic.
+Initially a random Pokemon sprite has the filter applied but you can drag and drop your own image and watch the filter work its magic.